 The list of steps looks tiring, doesn’t it?

 With each step, a certain percentage of your initial viewers/ readers fall apart from your sales funnel.
 Hence, the more steps you eliminate, the more chances you have of customers walking through your door.

 What’s the solution?

 There’s a simple solution.

-Start converting your social media/website traffic into direct sales by providing an option for customers to book an appointment directly through your Facebook page/blog/website.
+Start converting your social media/ website traffic into direct sales by providing an option for customers to book an appointment directly through your Facebook and Instagram pages/ blog/ website.

 How to do it?

 In order to enable bookings directly from social platforms, you’ll need to enable online bookings for your business first.